-Commercial / Retail
+Development Type Maximum Car Parking Rate

-continuercial / netali 1 space / 50m 2 GFA
+Commercial / Retail 1 space / 50m GFA

-Supermarket 1 space / 26m 2 GFA
+Supermarket 1 space / 26m GFA

+Residential

+- Studio 0.5 space / dwelling

+1-2 Bedroom 1 space / dwelling

+3+ bedroom 2 spaces / dwelling

+Visitors On-street only

-Residential - Studio - 1-2 Bedroom - 3+ bedroom - Visitors - Car wash bay 0.5 space / dwelling 1 space / dwelling 2 spaces / dwelling On-street only 1 space for car washing for every 50 units, up to a maximum 4 spaces per building
+- Car wash bay 1 space for car washing for every 50 units, up to a maximum 4 spaces per building

-Other uses As per Section Part 2.2.11 of Penrith DCP 2006
+Other uses As per Section Part 2 2.11 of Penrith DCP 2006

-A minimum of 1space per 75m2 GFA is required for all commercial / retail uses
+\ A minimum of 1space per 75m GFA is required for all commercial / retail uses

 - (2) At least 2% of the required non-residential parking spaces, or a minimum 1 space per development (whichever is greater), shall be designated for persons with a disability.
 The parking spaces are to be located, dimensioned and sign posted in accordance with AS 1428 and AS 2890. - (3) For commercial and retail developments providing employment for 20 people or more, bicycle parking is to be in secure and accessible locations, and provided with weather protection.
-The following associated facilities are to be provided:

-change and shower for cyclists and are to be conveniently located close to the bicycle storage areas, and
+The following associated facilities are to be provided: - change and shower for cyclists and are to be conveniently located close to the bicycle storage areas, and - where the building is to be strata-titled, the bicycle storage facilities and shower/ change facilities are to be made available to all occupants of the building.

+(4) Where above ground parking is proposed, the location of the parking area must:

-- where the building is to be strata-titled, the bicycle storage facilities and shower/ change facilities are to be made available to all occupants of the building. - (4) Where possible, natural ventilation is to be provided to underground parking areas with ventilation grilles and structures that are: - integrated into the overall façade and landscape design of the development, - located away from the primary street facade, and - oriented away from windows of habitable rooms and private open space areas. - (5) Car parking above ground level is to have a minimum floor to ceiling height of 2.8m so it may be adapted to another use in the future. - (6) All parking provided on site is to meet AS 2890 and where, appropriate AS 1428. - (7) All loading and unloading areas are to be: - integrated into the design of developments, - separated from car parking and waste storage and collection areas, - located away from the circulation path of other vehicles, - provided separately for commercial/retail and residential uses, where part of a mixed use development, and - designed for commercial vehicle circulation and access complying with AS 2890.2.
+- be located on the side or rear of the site, and not be visible from the street and street frontage; - be landscaped or screened so that cars parked in the parking area are not visible from adjoining buildings or the street/street frontage; and - allow safe and direct access to the building's entry points. - (5) Where possible, natural ventilation is to be provided to underground parking areas with ventilation grilles and structures that are: - integrated into the overall façade and landscape design of the development, - located away from the primary street facade, and - oriented away from windows of habitable rooms and private open space areas.

+(4)(6) Car parking above ground level is to have a minimum floor to ceiling height of 2.8m so it may be adapted to another use in the future.

+(5)(7) All parking provided on site is to meet AS 2890 and where, appropriate AS 1428.

+- (6)(8) All loading and unloading areas are to be: - integrated into the design of developments,

+Formatted: Indent: Left: 0 cm, Hanging: 1 cm, Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 5 + Alignment: Left + Aligned at: 0 cm + Indent at: 0.63 cm

-(8) Vehicular access to the loading / unloading area(s) is preferred off rear lanes, side streets and right of ways.
+- separated from car parking and waste storage and collection areas, - located away from the circulation path of other vehicles, - provided separately for commercial/retail and residential uses, where part of a mixed use development, and - designed for commercial vehicle circulation and access complying with AS 2890.2. - (6)(9) Vehicular access to the loading / unloading area(s) is preferred off rear lanes, side streets and right of ways.
 Where appropriate, consider a single vehicular access point for the loading/unloading area(s) and waste collection area(s).